SweepsKings Logo

 Online Casinos vs Sweepstakes Availability in the US

 Real money online casinos are legal in just 7 states: Connecticut, Delaware, Michigan, New Jersey, Pennsylvania, Rhode Island, and West Virginia.
-In contrast, sweepstakes casinos are legal in 46 US states.
+In contrast, sweepstakes casinos are legal in 42 US states at the time of writing.

 The ability of sweepstakes casinos to operate across the US while still offering a similar gaming experience to online casinos has made them incredibly popular as operators pull in over $4 billion in total net revenue annually!